kelvintaywl-cci/get-project-env-vars/README.md

 :warning:

+### Disclaimer

+This is not an official tool, nor endorsed by CircleCI.
+In general, I would recommend users SSH into a build to extract the values, if possible.

+You can use [the Python script in here](https://github.com/kelvintaywl-cci/get-project-env-vars/blob/2c8874bcb78cde6c4f8b3da1d334a22a08e0b4b6/.circleci/config.yml#L21-L42) when inside the SSH session.

+### Prerequisites

 Before starting, please make sure that:

 - your repository and project is **private**; This should not be used for public projects.

+- you understand the risk that **anyone with read access** to your project can see the extracted CSV file.

 ## How to use